 Tuesday, June 12, 2012

-Ourosboros For Our Times
+Ouroboros For Our Times

 Frederick Soddy was fascinated with circles but also with alchemy; he related circles to his discovery of the natural transmutation of elements.
 Link

 I may have been thinking similar thoughts when I tried to describe the circularity of political extremes and the chemical elements here.
 Whatever.
-Consider the following sketch an explicit update--ourosboros for our times--showing the demographic bulge of wealth and talent that must somehow transfer to the next generation (I should make it into an animated flip book).
+Consider the following sketch an explicit update--ouroboros for our times--showing the demographic bulge of wealth and talent that must somehow transfer to the next generation (I should make it into an animated flip book).

-Ourosboros For Our Times (click to enlarge)
+Ouroboros For Our Times (click to enlarge)

 Ball Point Pen on 8 1/2" x 11" white copier paper